Frequently Asked Questions

 While some electric vehicle chargers have features that can determine how much power is being drawn by a vehicle and the stress this puts on a home’s infrastructure, not all chargers will communicate this information between each other, and many chargers will not be able to regulate power distribution efficiently.
 An electric vehicle energy management system, often located within the electric infrastructure itself, will only power EV chargers when there is capacity (available power) that can be distributed to the EV.
 In many homes, both an electric vehicle energy management system is required alongside electric vehicle chargers.

-For details on either, please contact sales@rve.ca for further information.
+Please contact sales@rve.ca for further information.

 About your Home